JustComments/terms/Resources/Content/Privacy/Privacy.md

 ### Financial Transactions

-For any financial transaction we use [Stripe Payments Europe, Limited](https://stripe.com), 1 Grand Canal Street Lower, Grand Canal Dock, Dublin, Ireland or [PayPal(Europe)](https://paypal.com), PayPal (Europe) S.à r.l. et Cie, S.C.A.
-22-24 Boulevard Royal L-2449 Luxembourg.
+For any financial transaction we use [Stripe Payments Europe, Limited](https://stripe.com), 1 Grand Canal Street Lower, Grand Canal Dock, Dublin, Ireland.
 The service provider will gather and process personal data required to process payments.
 For payments and related data to be processed and get verified, the terms and conditions and privacy policy of the payment provider apply. **Credit card numbers are never shared with us**, and thus, never stored by us.

-## Support

-For customer support we use [Drift.com, Inc.](https://www.drift.com/), 3 Copley Place Suite 7000 Boston, MA 02116 United States.
-Drift.com, Inc. will gather and process personal data required for the purpose of their service.
-The terms and conditions and privacy policy of Drift.com, Inc. apply in this case.

 ## Security